vlimant/mpi_learn/README.md

 ### Using MPIDriver.py to train your model

 `MPIDriver.py` will load a keras model of your choice and train it on the input data you provide.
 The script has three required arguments:
-- Model name.
-By default the script expects a JSON file in the script execution directory called `<model name>_arch.json`.
-If you wish to provide an initial set of weights for training, they should be in an HDF5 file called `<model_name>_weights.h5`.
+- Path to JSON file specifying the Keras model (your model can be converted to JSON using the model's `to_json()` method)
 - File containing a list of training data.
 This should be a simple text file with one input data file per line.
 - File containing a list of validation data.
 This should be a simple text file with one input data file per line.